How to Get Cheap (or Even Free) Airport Transfers in Rarotonga, Aitutaki and the Cook Islands

 Check out more bus fare options, as well as tips on how to take the bus, in The Bus in Rarotonga: Bus Fares, Timetable & More.

 If your accommodation is not on the same coast as Rarotonga Airport, i.e. in places like Muri, Titikaveka, Aroa Beach, Arorangi or anywhere along the south coast, then you’ll find that the shared airport shuttles are cheaper than getting a taxi.
-(By the way, if you’re not sure which area you are staying, you might be able to work it out with Where to Stay on Rarotonga: The BEST Rarotonga Accommodations).
+(By the way, if you’re not sure which area you are staying in, you might be able to work it out with Where to Stay on Rarotonga: The Best Rarotonga Accommodations).

 Shuttles like Cook Islands Tours, Raro Tours and Kaimani Shuttles Rarotonga charge one flat rate to take you anywhere on Rarotonga.
-This rate is NZ$25-$36 per adult and NZ$14-$23 per child.
+This rate is NZ$25-$50 per adult and NZ$14-$23 per child.

 Currently, Kaimani Shuttles Rarotonga is the cheapest shuttle at around NZ$25 per adult, NZ$15 per child and infants ride free.
 The rate includes a floral ‘ei (neck garland) and a chilled bottle of water.

-Be sure to double-check rates at the taxi kiosk of the arrivals area at Rarotonga Airport before agreeing to a ride, as some companies might charge extra.
+Be sure to double-check the rates at the taxi kiosk in the arrivals area of Rarotonga Airport before agreeing to a ride, as some companies may charge extra.

 More About the Cheapest Airport Transfers in Rarotonga and the Cook Islands